Call Me by Your Name

 Far and away, the best movie of the year.

 Brian Tallerico has covered television, film, video games, Blu-ray/DVD, interviews, and entertainment news for almost two decades online, on radio, and in print.

-Tallerico is the Content Editor of RogerEbert.com.
-In addition, he is the Editor of Magill's Cinema Annual, a weekly guest on WGN-AM Radio 720, writes the PlayStation Guide for About.com, and freelances for Film Threat, FearNet, and more.
-He also serves as Vice President of the Chicago Film Critics Association and co-produced the First Annual Chicago Critics Film Festival.
-You can follow him on Twitter @Brian_Tallerico.
-Read his answers to our Movie Love Questionnaire here.
+Tallerico is the Editor of RogerEbert.com.
+In addition, he is the Editor of Magill's Cinema Annual, a regular guest on radio stations throughout the Midwest, a TV writer for Vulture.com, a contributor at Rolling Stone, and freelancer for multiple outlets.
+He also serves as Vice President of the Chicago Film Critics Association and co-produces the Chicago Critics Film Festival every May.